jerseycheese/BootHillGM/Docs/ProjectOverview.md

 # BootHillGM Project Overview

 ## 1. Project Description
-BootHillGM is an iOS app providing an AI-driven virtual Game Master for the Boot Hill tabletop RPG, offering an engaging, user-friendly experience for solo players in the Western genre.
-The app is built with a modular component structure, allowing for flexibility and scalability in development and future expansions.
+BootHillGM is a cross-platform mobile app providing an AI-driven virtual Game Master for the Boot Hill tabletop RPG, offering an engaging, user-friendly experience for solo players in the Western genre.
+The app is built with React Native, allowing for deployment on both iOS and Android platforms.

 ## 2. Project Objectives
 - Develop an AI-driven virtual Game Master app specifically for Boot Hill RPG
 - Automate Western-themed campaign management via AI
 - Create an engaging, user-friendly experience for solo players
 - Faithfully implement Boot Hill RPG rules and mechanics
-- Build a flexible and scalable app architecture using modular components
+- Build a flexible and scalable app architecture using React Native

 ## 3. Target Audience
 - Solo players interested in Western-themed RPGs